AratrikaB-tech/Alzheimer-Transcriptomics-DGE/README.md

  * Preprocessing: Metadata alignment and Variance Stabilizing Transformation (VST).
  * Statistical Testing: Applied the Wald test for significance via DESeq2.
  * Visualization: Generated Heatmaps for sample-to-sample comparison using Euclidean distance clustering.

+---Principal Component Analysis (PCA)---
+The PCA plot shows the variance between samples.
+The separation along the PC1 axis indicates that the primary source of variation in the dataset is indeed the disease state (AD vs. Control).